 Exeat weekends usually occur once each half of term.
 The school (including all boarding houses) is closed throughout the exeat weekend, which can sometimes include the Friday before or the Monday following.
-All students are required to go to parents or guardians for the whole of each exeat weekend.
-Dates of exeats for the year can be found on page 41 and on the school website www.purcell-school.org/school-life/term-dates/.
+Students go to parents or guardians for the whole of each exeat weekend.

+Dates of exeats for the year can be found on the school website www.purcell-school.org/school-life/term-dates/

 All students are required to be available for school concerts if asked to perform, including those which take place at weekends or during school holidays.
 Key dates are published in advance on our website.